Sociology Practice Exam

 Why is Sociology certification important?

-- Increases job opportunities in research, education, and social services by demonstrating expertise in sociology.
+- Increases your job opportunities in social services.

 Who should take the Sociology Exam?